-For purposes of the statement of cash flows, the Authority considers all highly liquid debt instruments purchased with a maturity of three months or less at the time of acquisition to be cash equivalents.
+For purposes of the Statement of Cash Flows, the Authority considers all highly liquid debt instruments purchased with a maturity of three months or less at the time of acquisition to be cash equivalents.

-Most State agencies, including the Authority, participate in the State's internal cash management pool.
+Most State agencies, including the Authority, participate in the State of South Carolina's internal cash management pool.
 Because the cash management pool operates as a demand deposit account, amounts invested in the pool are classified as cash and cash equivalents.
 The State Treasurer administers the cash management pool.
 The pool includes some long-term investments such as obligations of the United States and certain agencies of the United States, obligations of the State of South Carolina and certain of its political subdivisions, certificates of deposit, collateralized repurchase agreements and certain corporate bonds.

-The State's internal cash management pool consists of a general deposit account and several special deposit accounts.
-The State records each fund's equity interest in the general deposit account; however, all earnings on that account are credited to the General Fund of the State.
+The State of South Carolina's internal cash management pool consists of a general deposit account and several special deposit accounts.
+The State of South Carolina records each fund's equity interest in the general deposit account; however, all earnings on that account are credited to the General Fund of the State of South Carolina.